raphaeluzan/flask_example_app_CRUD/README.md

 - [x] Flask CRUD endpoint (serveur side)
 - [x] Flask CRUD endpoint (client side)
 - [x] UI with flask and template
-- [ ] Dockerise this application
+- [ ] Interact with the sqlite application
-- [ ] use docker compose to launch and create the dockerized application
+- [x] Use docker-compose to launch and create the dockerized application

 ## Flask Get endpoint (client side)